squidieee/literature_notes/interaction3d-notes.md

  - One major problem is the cognitive load imposed by remembering the tokens and their orders of a command.
 The approach is to limit the number of arguments to a command. (eg: 1-step move vs. 2-step copy n' paste)
 - When compound task is necessary, breaks it into sub-tasks.
 Sub-tasks require the "glue" to tie them together. (eg: select from a pop-up menu = invoke the menu + navigate to select + select, the tension of the finger holding down the button is the "glue" which provides constant feedback that we are in a temporary state.)

+# Mental object rotation and the planning of hand movements
+ANDREAS WOHLSCHLÄGER 2001